-Eyebrows are an important feature of your face which works like a frame for your eyes.
-The way you shape your brows lifts your eyes, make them appear bigger or smaller and narrow or widen your face.
+Eyebrows are an important feature of your face which work like a frame for your eyes.
+The way you shape your brows lifts your eyes, making them appear bigger or smaller and narrow or widen your face.
 For shaping your brows, you can choose from waxing, threading or tweezing/plucking.
 Always guide your natural shape and never over pluck.
 Thin brows will make you look older.
-Unlike the 90′s modern brows are bigger and thick.
+Unlike the ’90s, modern brows are bigger and thick.

-- Highest point of your brow is the arch.
+- The highest point of your brow is the arch.
 To determine your arch, hold the pencil diagonally from your nostril to the outer corner of the iris of your eye.

-- To mark where your brow should end hold the pencil like you did for the arch.
+- To mark where your brow should end, hold the pencil as you did for the arch.
 Align it diagonally from your nostril to the outer corner of your eye.
-So, basically these are the three points of your eyebrows.
+So, basically, these are the three points of your eyebrows.
 Mark these points with a brow pencil and start tweezing, threading or waxing.

 Different methods for shaping eyebrows:

 Plucking your eyebrows with a tweezer is the easiest way to remove hair.
 This method is best for maintaining and grooming your brow shape.
-If your get your brows done professionally and within a few days you see few hair growing back then its very easy to pluck them at home.
-The best time to pluck is after shower.
-Your pores are open and make it easier to remove hair.
+If you get your brows done professionally and within a few days you see hair growing back then it’s very easy to pluck them at home.
+The best time to pluck is after a shower.
+Your open pores make it easier to remove hair.
 Remove only a line of hair not more than that.

-It’s a centuries old technique originating from the Middle East and South Asia.
+It’s a centuries-old technique originating from the Middle East and South Asia.
 Cotton thread is used for removing hair.
 The thread is twisted into a loop and rolled on skin very quickly.
-Hair gets trapped into the loop and the fast action pulls hair from roots.
-Since it removes hair from the follicle so it’s a long lasting hair removal technique.
+Hair gets trapped into the loop, and the fast action pulls hair from roots.
+Since it removes hair from the follicle, it’s a long lasting hair removal technique.

 Eyebrow threading removes a line of hair all at once giving your brows a more defined look.
 Usually, it takes three to four weeks for hair to grow back.
-This technique is slightly tricky and requires a lot of practice to get complete control of thread.
-You can learn this and save a lot of money by threading your eyebrows at home because all you need is only thread.
+This technique is slightly tricky and requires practice to get complete control of thread.
+You can learn this and save money by threading your eyebrows at home because all you need is only a thread.

-It is best for sensitive skin because no chemicals are used and the skin is not affected unlike waxing.
+It is best for sensitive skin because no chemicals are used and the skin is unaffected.
 It may be uncomfortable for a few seconds.
-For many, its less painful than waxing.
+For many, it’s less painful than waxing.